jobovy/gaia_tools/README.rst

 Tools for querying the Gaia Archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The large amount of data in Gaia's DR2 means that to access the full catalog, the easiest way is to perform ADQL or SQL queries against the `Gaia Archive database <https://gea.esac.esa.int/archive/>`__.
-Some tools to help with this are located in ``gaia_tools.query``.
+The large amount of data in Gaia's DR2 and beyond means that to access the full catalog, the easiest way is to perform ADQL or SQL queries against the `Gaia Archive database
+<https://gea.esac.esa.int/archive/>`__.
+Some tools to help with this
+are located in ``gaia_tools.query``.

 The base function in this module is ``query.query``, which can be used to send a query either to the central Gaia Archive or to a local Postgres copy of the database.
-When using a local copy of the database, the main Gaia table is best named ``gaiadr2_gaia_source`` (for ``gaiadr2.gaia_source`` on the Gaia Archive) and similarly ``gaiadr2_gaia_source_with_rv`` for the RV subset.
+When using a local copy of the database, the main Gaia table is best named ``gaiadr2_gaia_source`` (for ``gaiadr2.gaia_source`` on the Gaia Archive) and similarly ``gaiadr2_gaia_source_with_rv`` for the RV subset (and similar for ``gaiaedr3_gaia_source`` for the EDR3 data, but note that local Gaia EDR3 queries are currently not supported).
 In this case, the *same* query can be run locally or remotely (``query.query`` will automatically adjust the tablename), making it easy to mix use of the local database and the Gaia Archive.
 The name and user of the local database can be set using the ``dbname=`` and ``user=``